Cities in bloom

-We believe that everyone should have free access to green spaces where they can surround themselves with nature, no matter where they live.
-This is why we work hard to make sure our urban canals bring the heart of the countryside to some of the country’s most built up areas.
+We work hard to make sure our urban canals bring the heart of the countryside to some of the country’s most built up areas.

 We’ve put together a selection of just some of the flowers you can spot in the centre of our towns and cities.
-Next time you're taking a walk along the towpath take the time out to look in the cracks along the towpaths, walls and bridges around the water.
+If you're unable to visit in person, please enjoy looking at these pictures from the comfort of your own home.

-This plant is named after its triangular flat fruits which are purse like.
+This plant is named after its triangular flat fruits which resemble a purse.
 It’s a flowering plant in the mustard family, the leaves can be added to salads for a peppery flavour.
 It also has medicinal properties, the herb’s ability to stop bleeding can be contributed to a plant protein that acts like the hormone oxytocin.

-Common on our towpaths and one of the early flowering plants of the year, it’s an incredibly important for insects after winter, especially the queen bumblebees emerging from hibernation.
-Lesser Celandine has green heart shaped leaves and creates a carpet of yellow flowers.
+Common on our towpaths and one of the early flowering plants of the year, it’s an incredibly important plant for insects after winter, especially the queen bumblebees emerging from hibernation.
+Lesser Celandine has green heart-shaped leaves and creates a carpet of yellow flowers.